sunnyvalechha/Only-AWS/README.md

  * S3 buckets have Lifecycle policy enabled and block the public access.

 But there must be thousand of buckets and EC2 instances how to check if it's according to compliance or not.

-# S3 Versioning

-* Bucket Permissions > Bucket Versioning
-* Enable Versioning
-* Make some changes in 'index.html' and re-upload file.
-* In Bucket you'll see toggle of 'show versions' enable it and see the old and new version.
-*

 # AWS Secret Management